adhallaj/ASC-Transcriptome/README.md

     run_script scriptname.sh

 # 1. Removing Adapters from Raw Reads with CutAdapt
 Adapters are removed using the program Cutadapt.
-The adapter sequences should be available in the data provided by the sequencing provider.
+The adapter sequences should be available in the data provided by the sequencing company/lab.
 There are two adapters (and two raw data .fq.gz files) because this transcriptome was sequenced using Illumina paired-end sequencing.

 5' Adapter: